rohangavankar/Coursera_Capstone/Report.md

 Severitycode

 # Methodology
 I created a dataframe with columns that only included weather conditions, road conditions, light conditions, and, of course, the severity code.
 After this I used Pearson Coefficient and Correlation to determine the strength of the relationship of each feature and the label.
 Then I was confident that these features would make a good model.
 I decided to use Logistic Regression, because the label only had 2 outcomes, a severity code of 1 or 2.

+# Results
-Using logistics Regression I got an accuracy score of 71% and an F1score of 0.41.
+Using Logistics Regression I got an accuracy or Jaccard Similarity score of 71% and an F1score of 0.41.

+# Discussion
+We are able to see many accidents on clear days due to the large amount of clear days in the dataset.
+The most important thing in this was feature selection.
+Realizing that although speeding and driving had a nice correlation, those are uncontrollable features and would not help the Department of Transportation.
+However analyzing that light, road, and weather conditions played a role and proving that shows that these are features that passengers could take into account when driving.
+The model was a good model, with an accuracy of 70% but the biggest factor of this analysis was seeing the correlation between natural conditions and accidents.
+We can conclude that the way to make passengers get into less accidents is by making them aware of light road and weather conditions.